Académie catholique Ange-Gabriel

 The Académie catholique Ange-Gabriel is a French school in the city of Brockville, Ontario, Canada.
 It is part of the Conseil des écoles catholiques du Centre-Est school board and offers instruction from junior kindergarten to grade 12.
-It has a population of 350 students.
+It has a population of 360 students.

 History

 The school was established in 1995 based on the recognition of the need for a French language school within the city.
-The first official location of the school was on Sharpes Lane off Highway 2 East and was successful from the start.
-In 2005 the school moved to its current home in a brand-new building on Kensington Parkway, three times bigger than the old school, and with space for a Centre des Enfants (day care).
+During its first year, the school served eight students and operated in the basement of the Centennial Road Standard Church.
+In 1997, the school moved to Sharpe's Lane off Highway 2 East.
+In 2006, the school moved to its current site in a new building on Kensington Parkway, three times bigger than the old school, and with space for a Centre des enfants (day care).
+As of 2025, Ange-Gabriel serves 360 students.